Nurbanu Sultan

 NURBANU SULTAN FOUNTAIN

-The Nurbanu Sultan Fountain is part of the Atik Valide mosque.
+The Nurbanu Sultan Fountain forms part of the Atik Valide Mosque complex.

 Nurbanu Sultan Fountain